top of page

 Agriculture is experiencing more volatility than ever.
 With the increase in water, energy, fuel, and fertilizer costs alongside more extreme effects of climate change like longer droughts and heavy rainfall events, and an increased demand for food, and retailer sustainability goals, growers are under more pressure to work more efficiently with the resources available.

-A key issue found with traditional monitoring systems is the cost, complexity, high maintenance requirements and difficulty to integrate one system with another.
+A key issue found with traditional monitoring systems is the cost, complexity, high maintenance requirements, and difficulty in integrating one system with another.
 Smart, wireless IoT sensors are now challenging the status quo, making it much easier - and cheaper -to get an accurate picture of the soil moisture levels in orchards and fields.

 Sensoterra’s newest generation wireless soil moisture sensors are revolutionizing the way soil moisture data is monitored:

-The sensors can be installed in <1 minute without use of additional tools, because the sensors are hammerable (patented).
+• The sensors can be installed in <1 minute without the use of additional tools because the sensors are hammerable (patented).

-The sensors are 100% maintenance free, with a built- in battery which runs up to 8 years.
+• The sensors are 100% maintenance-free, with a built-in battery that runs up to 8 years.

 Sensoterra sensors are installed in more than 40 countries, saving the owners up to 50% on water and fuel.